lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     In order to add the water molecules to the silica, we are going to use the Monte Carlo method in the grand canonical ensemble (GCMC).
-In short, the system is put into contact with a virtual reservoir of given chemical potential :math:`\mu`, and multiple attempts to insert water molecules at random positions are made.
-Attempts are either accepted or rejected based on energy consideration.
+In short, the system is put into contact with a virtual reservoir of a given chemical potential :math:`\mu`, and multiple attempts to insert water molecules at random positions are made.
+Attempts are either accepted or rejected based on energy considerations.

 Using hydrid potentials
 -----------------------